Iteo/audoma/docs/usage.rst

 many
 """""
-| This param decides if the returned instance should be treated as many by serializer
+| This param decides if the returned instance should be treated as `many` by serializer
-| Currently it can only be set to whole action, it is impossible to return instnace and
+| Currently it can only be set to whole action, it is impossible to return instance and
-| multiple instance from one action method using `audoma_action`.
+| multiple instances from one action method using `audoma_action`.

 Examples